blues/app-accelerators/fridge-fleet-monitor/README.md

 Here's how it looks opened.
 The rubber seal of the door does not interfere with or impede the contact switches from correctly reporting to the Sparrow node inside the fridge at all.

-Now that the harware is installed, the last task to do is to set up the web app.
+Now that the harware is installed, the last task left is to set up the web app.
 ## Web Application

 The Fridge Fleet Monitor's web application is based on the [Sparrow Reference Web App](https://github.com/blues/sparrow-reference-web-app).

-Refer to the [`README.md`](web-app/README.md) file in this project's `web-app` folder for full instructions.
+Refer to the [`README.md`](web-app/README.md) file in this project's [`web-app`](web-app/) folder for full setup instructions.

-If all goes well, you'll end up with a Fridge Fleet Monitor dashboard similar to these one.
+If all goes well, you'll end up with a Fridge Fleet Monitor dashboard similar to these.

 ![Fridge Fleet Monitor web app dashboard](images/readme-refrigerator-fleet-monitor-dashboard.png)

-Fridge Fleet Monitor main dashboard.
+_Fridge Fleet Monitor main dashboard._

 ![Fridge Fleet Monitor node details page](images/readme-fridge-fleet-monitor-node-details.png)

-Fridge Fleet Monitor node details.
+_Fridge Fleet Monitor node details._